Western Australian Indo-Pacific Defence Conference 2019

 Most recently Ian was Chief Executive for Northrop Grumman Australia, with responsibility for leading the development of Northrop Grumman within Australia, taking the company from inception to one of the major ongoing contributors to Australia’s national security capabilities.

-Vice President, Boeing International
+Vice President, International Government Affairs, Boeing

 The Honorable Mark William Lippert is vice president at Boeing International, based in Washington, D.C.
 Lippert joined Boeing in 2017.
 Prior to joining Boeing, he had a distinguished career in the United States government that included serving as United States ambassador extraordinary and plenipotentiary to the Republic of Korea (2014-2017), chief of staff to Secretary of Defense Chuck Hagel (2013-2014) and as assistant secretary of defense for Asian and Pacific Security Affairs (2012-2013)